dnndev/xmp-docs/template-controls/load-feed-image.md

 context: template
 summary: >-
   The LoadFeedImage tag makes it a cinch to dynamically load XMod Pro feeds into your page.
 This tag requires jQuery be included in the page.
+The LoadFeedImage tag will grab the feed data when the user clicks the button.
 keywords:
   - load
   - feed